Find Grad Schools

 Master’s Degrees in Other Communication & Media Studies

 There are 31 colleges and univerities across the nation that offer a master's degree in other communication and media studies.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 37% were students from underrepresented racial-ethnic groups.
-Also, 23.0% of other communication and media studies graduates were international students.
+This degree is more popular with female students, and about 43% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 11.2% of other communication and media studies graduates were international students.

 Education Levels of Other Communication and Media Studies Majors